Baby boy born without an anus comes home after 8 months in hospital

 "I saw that they were examining one of the babies they had the other one and took him away and a bunch of doctors were surrounding," said Andrew Kuhn, father.

-Katie Kuhn was still out of it from surgery as Andrew says he tried to stay calm.
+Katie Faulkner was still out of it from surgery as Andrew says he tried to stay calm.

 "I was just like something doesn't seem right something doesn't feel right," said Kuhn.